Free Consultation

 Your options for collecting financial compensation are limited as an independent contractor or sole proprietor who has not purchased workers’ compensation insurance for himself or herself.
 Many health insurance companies do not cover work-related accidents, and many car insurance companies won’t cover accidents if the vehicle was being used for commercial or business purposes at the time.
 This could limit your options until you have to pay out of pocket for your injury or illness.

 One other option that may be available is a third-party insurance claim or injury lawsuit.
 Third-party liability could give you outside insurance coverage for your medical bills and lost wages.
 If you were injured in a car accident while driving for your job as an independent contractor, for example, but the other driver is at fault for the collision, you could recover compensation through that driver’s auto insurance company.
-You must have proof of fault or negligence to recover compensation with a personal injury lawsuit, however.
+You must have proof of fault or negligence to recover compensation with a Denver car accident lawyer.

-Contact a personal injury lawyer after an injury or illness as someone who is self-employed or working as an independent contractor in Denver.
+Contact a Denver personal injury attorney after an injury or illness as someone who is self-employed or working as an independent contractor in Denver.
 You may or may not be eligible for workers’ compensation coverage or a personal injury settlement.
 A lawyer can help you review your recovery options.